 One of the things I love about organising The Great Melbourne Blog-in is that I get to shape the event.
 At September’s blog in, I got to question Catherine and Cherie from The Digital Picnic about all things Facebook and Instagram during our Q&A panel.
 You know that glorious moment when you have all these questions simmering in the back of your mind and then suddenly you’re face-to-face with some very generous social media experts and you get to ask them all those questions?
 Yes, that moment.
 It was awesome!

-Here are some tips I learnt about running a Facebook pageBest tips for running an engaging Facebook page #Facebook #FacebookPage #SocialMediaStrategy Click To Tweet
+Running a Facebook pageBest tips for running an engaging Facebook page #Facebook #FacebookPage #SocialMediaStrategy Click To Tweet

 As most people are aware (except those that make this critical error) one of the biggest mistakes Facebook page owners make is using it as a dumping ground for self-promotion.
 Using Facebook page only as an advertising platform is not what gains you engaged fans and followers.
 You need to draw back the curtain and put yourself out there.
 Show some of the back end of your business.
 Make your page about your audience and what they want.